DS-Juan-David-Briceno-Guerrero/DS_Juan_David_Briceno_Guerrero/README.md

 the field day after day.
 I hope my site contributions are going to be helpful for your current projects, as well as, with the understanding of concepts and best practices in machine learning to resolve specific kind of problems.

-- 📫 How to reach me ... you can contact me by email to : nb03briceno@gmail.com.
+- 📫 How to reach me ... you can contact me by email at : nb03briceno@gmail.com.
 Don't hesite to search me if you have any doubt.
 If you are wondering to collab on a kaggle or simiar competition, you already have a teamate, just send me a message.